empa-scientific-it/openbis-uploader/README.md

     end
 ```

+The concept is similar to the previous generation of dropbox plugins, whith the difference that the python plugin runs in the backend server at EMPA; through the frontend app users can configure and register new plugin and monitor their progress.

+The idealised workflow is a follows:

 ### Services
 The tool is built upon a series of services, deployed as docker containers (the names given below  in **boldface** correspond to the names in the docker compose file [here](docker-compose.yml)).
 In most cases, the configuration / source code of the services is mounted to their corresponding directory using a bind mount, so that interactive development from outside the container is possible easily.
 For the location of the bind mounts, look at the corresponding `volumes` section for each service.